IAn2018cs/kontext-chat/README.md

 ## Notes

 - The frontend is served from the public/ directory.
+- The app supports multiple Replicate models through the REPLICATE_MODELS environment variable.
+- Users can select different models from the dropdown in both upload and chat modes.
+- Model selection is persistent during the chat session.
 - The backend is a Cloudflare Worker (entry: src/index.ts).
 - The app requires a valid REPLICATE_API_TOKEN to function.